metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

 In Metaplex, you can make an NFT that is a true one-of-a-kind token, but you can also use the `MasterEdition` construct to create `Prints` of the master edition, just like a painting.
 You now want to label this token account as a MasterEdition NFT that has a limited supply of 10 possible Limited Edition Prints.
 Cool!
 Remember that the point of Metadata is to label mints - not just NFTs.
 To do this you call the `create_master_edition` endpoint on the Token Metadata Program.
 By doing this, minting authority is taken away from you, and it creates a new Master Edition PDA that contains information about how large a supply you want to have.

-Lets do a deep dive on this Program.
+Let's do a deep dive on this Program.

 ```mermaid
 sequenceDiagram